Miccosukee Indian Village and Alligator show

 So we thought we would too.
 But what surprised me was that we had alligators swimming right in front of us!

-As we entered the village though the gift store, we were impressed with how warm and friendly the staff all were.
+As we entered the village through the gift store, we were impressed with how warm and friendly the staff all were.

-We were shown though to the start of the reservation village area, and asked to sit in the Cooking Chickee for our first lesson.
+We were shown through to the start of the reservation village area and asked to sit in the Cooking Chicken for our first lesson.

 We were in for a treat!
-The lovely couple explained the traditional Indian cooking methods, and then we were able to sample both pumpkin and sweet fried breads.
-Quite like donut and very moorish!
+The lovely couple explained the traditional Indian cooking methods, and then we were able to sample both pumpkin and sweet fried bread.
+Quite like a donut and very Moorish!

 This chick is not where you normally would eat.
 There is a separate one for that.
-Smoke stains the roof and poles as the four long cypress logs make the centre fire area.
+Smoke stains the roof and poles as the four long cypress logs make the centerfire area.
 We learn the logs last several months!

 Fire marked pots and pans hang from the ceiling.
 This is an authentic situation and it is a great time to learn for both of us.